 The largest and one of the strongest departments at Stetson University, the English department challenges students and facilitates their success through the major, minor and special initiatives such as the Sullivan Creative Writing and First-Year English programs.
 Students study canonical works, newly appreciated texts, language, writing and literary theories, choosing points of emphasis for themselves.

 - Analysis and writing, the skills most sought by employers

 - Student-centered seminars

 - Individualized instruction

 The department also plays a vital role in other university programs including English-secondary education, humanities, honors, journalism and gender studies.
-Finally, the department offers a graduate program that cultivates independent research skills and the capacity to understand and resolve complex programs.

 A Distinctive Program

 Stetson's first-year English courses provide students with the writing skills they need for academic success in college and for future success.
 The ability to write and communicate well is critically important to all endeavors.
 All members of the university's English faculty teach first-year courses and are well equipped to teach both analytical and argumentative writing.